Line of sight

 transmits in one precise direction.
 Directional antennas are usually connected

 to cameras and pointed in the direction of the receiver.
-Usually, in view of
+Usually they are

-their size, they are installed externally and connected to the camera by means
+installed outdoor and connected to the camera by means

 of a